-1 Download the D-Show Standalone Software Installer from the Digidesign Web site (www.digidesign.com).

-- or - - Insert your D-Show Software Installer into the CD-ROM drive on your Windows XP-compatible computer. - 2 Launch the installer and follow the instructions on-screen.
+- 1 Do one of the following: - Download the D-Show Standalone Software Installer from the Digidesign Web site (www.digidesign.com). - or - - Insert your D-Show Software Installer into the CD-ROM drive on your Windows XP-compatible computer. - 2 Launch the installer and follow the instructions on-screen.